 You Equate Spending with Happiness: You Can Buy It But…

 If you think money can buy happiness, you’re right.
 But only if you know what to buy.
-It turns out, buying experiences does make you happy, buying things does not.
+It turns out, buying experiences do make you happy, but buying things does not.
 It makes sense when you think about it.
 Do you have fond memories of the last outfit you bought?
 Did you tell anyone about it?
 Did anyone come with you to buy it?

 Now think about the last vacation you went on.
 Do you have fond memories of that trip?
 Did you tell anyone about it?
 Did someone come with you on the trip?
 Get it?
 Another way of putting it is that memories, not things make us happy.

 A lot of us do this with food too.
 We eat for reasons other than hunger like boredom or loneliness.
 It can be hard to leave the house without spending money, but we can’t stay inside all the time.
 (Even if we did, you could buy more stuff at home online than you can buy if you go out shopping to a store.
 I can’t purchase a snow blower in New Orleans, but I can buy one online).

 To stop this habit, you just need a hobby.
 Find something to do with your time that doesn’t revolve around spending money.
 A hobby can cost money, but spending money is not a hobby itself.
 Try to find some hobbies you can do both inside and outside.
 Sometimes you are stuck in the house for whatever reason, so you want to be able to occupy your time.